luwangg/primordial/README.md

 And then solved for values, indicating the following: 0 has an infinite number of prime factors, both unique and redundant, but does not have itself as a basic factor.
 This is required for the equation to evaluate to true.

 This suggests the following: All numbers are factors of zero, for it to have infinitely many factors that are both unique and not unique.
-This suggests that ALL numbers are factors of zero, meaning, if you multiply EVERY number together, you get zero.
+This suggests that ALL numbers are factors of zero, meaning, if you multiply EVERY number together, except zero, you get zero.
+This implies that zero is not a number as well, as it is not a basic factor, nor a prime factor, or the equation would evaluate to a division by zero.
+Either zero is not a number, or dividing by zero yields positive and negative infinity, combined. (zinfinity?)

-Interesting!
+So, either way, interesting!
+I feel that it is impossible to tell without further research whether zero is a basic factor of itself or not, but it does have a shape, suggesting it is a number.

 ## Shape of One and Negative One